onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 Internal.printTree(a)
 ```

-Here we get tree nodes from their name or type:
+Tree nodes can be retrived from their names or types:

 ```python
 # get a node by name (first met)